syt228/syt228.github.io/README.md

-### Higher Education IPEDS Data in 2013
+### Higher Education Data in 2013

-For this project I looked at data from 2013 to look at the different univerities, data about them and what they offer.
+For this project I looked at IDEPS data from 2013 to look at the different univerities, data about them and what they offer.
 I used Tableau to create this vizualization to show the data.